lknelson/text-analysis-2017/A-Syllabus.md

 #### Software

 You will need a laptop that has internet access and a common browser installed.
 The workshop will be taught using a Jupyter Hub instance, so you do not need any special software to follow the tutorials.
-If you want to pursue this work further you will want to download in install [Anaconda for Python 3.5](https://www.continuum.io/downloads) on your laptop.
-We will be around to help trouble shoot this during lunch on Day 3.
+If you want to pursue this work further you will want to download and install [Anaconda for Python 3.5](https://www.continuum.io/downloads) on your laptop.
+We will be available to help trouble shoot this during lunch on Day 3.

 #### You may also want to read the following to get a sense of what we'll be doing: